 A loophole in the 2018 Federal Farm Bill opened the door for legal hemp-derived THC to be sold all over the country, defining hemp as: “All derivatives, extracts, cannabinoids, isomers, acids, salts, and salts of isomers, whether growing or not, with a delta-9 tetrahydrocannabinol concentration of not more than 0.3 percent.”

 So, Delta-8 is legal because it does not contain any Delta-9 THC.
-Since some states have their own laws regarding Delta-8, you still need to do your due diligence and make sure you’re not breaking any laws when you place your cannabis products order.
+Since some states have their own laws regarding Delta-8, you still need to do your due diligence and make sure you’re not breaking any laws when you place your cannabis product order.

 Where Can I Buy Delta-8 Near Me?

 Alright, here’s the deal: the cannabis industry is still a pretty wild beast.
-You can find Delta-8 in some of the most random places, such as at gas stations or a local supermarket, so you want to be sure you know what you’re looking for.
+You can find Delta-8 for pain in some of the most random places, such as at gas stations or a local supermarket, so you want to be sure you know what you’re looking for.
 Unfortunately, not everyone has the consumer’s best interest in mind.

 The main risk factor in purchasing Delta-8 comes from untested, unlicensed Delta-8 THC vape cartridges and other products purchased on the unregulated market (which is precisely why we don’t recommend buying it at the same place you pump your gas).